isc-projects/kea/doc/guide/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "keyspace": "database-name" , ... }, ... }

-If the database is located on a different system from the DHCPv4 server, the database host name must also be specified.
-(It should be noted that this configuration may have a severe impact on server performance.):
+If the database is located on a different system from the DHCPv4 server, the database host name must also be specified:

 ::

    "Dhcp4": { "lease-database": { "host": "remote-host-name", ... }, ... }

+(It should be noted that this configuration may have a severe impact on server performance.)

 Normally, the database will be on the same machine as the DHCPv4 server.
 In this case, set the value to the empty string: